About

 The system of incarceration is only concerned with the turning of calendar pages.
 I reject that metric.
 Time served is a bureaucratic measure; merit is the standard that matters.

 I will be writing regularly while in federal prison—memorializing my thinking, my progress, and my failures in plain view.
+Teaching is not a chapter of my life that ended with my arrest; it is the work I was made for.
 I intend to complete the self-education pathway I designed, contribute to the educational platform I am co-founding, and return to teaching people how to build careers and solve problems.
-Teaching is not a chapter of my life that ended with my arrest.
-It is the work I was made for, and I intend to return to it.

 This site is a public record.
 I do not expect trust.
 I do not ask anyone to believe I have changed.
 I ask them to watch, verify, and hold me accountable over time.
 The evidence will either be there, or it will not.